-The OLS will be available from [date] but project applicants can familiarise themselves with the requirements by reading the hard copy application form which accompanies this Guide.
+The OLS will be available in early June 2022, but project applicants can familiarise themselves with the requirements by reading the indicative application form which accompanies this Guide.

-Please keep in mind that, while the online application form can be completed in multiple instalments, it is not possible to make any changes in the application once it is formally submitted.
+Please keep in mind that, while the online application form can be completed in multiple instalments, however it is not possible to make any changes in the application once it is formally submitted.